vulture lists

 Photo-Illustration: Emily Denniston/Vulture and Photos by HBO

-This story was originally published in 2019 and has been updated to reflect HBO’s more recent titles.
+This story was originally published May 30, 2019 and has been updated to reflect HBO’s more recent titles.
 Miniseries can be found here.

 During the rapid expansion of cable and satellite television in the 1980s, HBO was one of the new services’ biggest selling points, thanks to a lineup that featured uncut recent theatrical movies, concerts, stand-up-comedy specials, and even the occasional Broadway show … and not the same ol’ sitcoms and dramas.
-These days, HBO is still one of pay TV’s top draws, but it’s mostly because of shows like Watchmen and Succession and not because subscribers are eager to catch up with Ocean’s 8 and The Predator.
+These days, HBO is still one of pay TV’s top draws, but it’s mostly because of shows like The Last of Us and Succession and not because subscribers are eager to catch up with Aquaman and the Lost Kingdom.
 Starting in the late 1990s — and especially after the debut of The Sopranos in 1999 — the network developed a reputation as the place to find the kind of sophisticated original storytelling broadcasters and basic-cable outlets wouldn’t touch.

 But not everything HBO executives sign off on has been solid gold.
-As the network expands into the streaming market with HBO Max — not long after the new owner AT&T began reportedly pushing for more of a Netflix-style “quantity first, quality if there’s time” approach to making television — it’s a good time to reassess what HBO’s programming team has brought to our screens, past and present.
+Some well-intentioned experiments fizzled.
+Some attempts to tap into the Zeitgeist proved painfully awkward.
+Some big stars and legendary creators suffered embarrassing failures.
 We looked back at every HBO original comedy and drama series and miniseries: from the ’80s shows that were “regular TV but with naked gals and cusses,” through the explosion in the aughts of some genuinely fresh and even radical television.

 But sketch comedy?
 Anthologies?
 Ritzy British co-productions?
 Your favorite prestige television heavyweights?
 They’re all here.
 So let the debating begin.